 I used to have several public fan pages, now reduced to one, my main fan page, so that I can give it the time it deserved.
 Having several fan pages did allow some benefits in separate marketing and cross-posting.
 However, with the changes made to the Facebook algorithm (see below) I decided to rationalise these fan pages down into one, my main fan page.

 I sometimes have a video at the top of the fan page instead of a header picture.
 That is more engaging than a fixed image and attracts more attention.
 I have also made sure that all of the information is filled in on the page and that there are links to all my sites as well as an activated ‘shop’ button.
-I have also linked my YouTube channel so that can be accessed from my fan page.

 Have you invited your friends to like your fan page?
 Facebook provides a facility to do that and you can pick them individually so you can avoid annoying the ones you know won’t be remotely interested!
 Another little feature for getting people to like your page is when people like a post.
 You can click on the list of people who liked your post and invite them to like your page.
 Once you have done that of course you have to let it go, they either will like your page or not, it is up to them.